 - You have written a creative brief, which has been approved, and you have already had your internal kick-off meeting.

 - Midway through your project’s progression, the client changes the scope and goal of the project.

 - Explain to the client the effects the changes will have on budget and the timeline of the project.

 - Provide them what has been created so far, and compromise on what changes are feasible within their timeframe and budget.

-- If client is still unsure of the new scope of the project, try to pinpoint if it was the creative concept, budget or another factor that triggered the changes
+- If the client is still unsure of the new scope of the project, try to pinpoint if it was the creative concept, budget or another factor that triggered the changes.

 - All deadlines and timelines have been discussed and agreed upon at the kick-off meeting.

 - However, some new projects have come in that have a tighter turnaround time and bigger budget, which puts your project at the bottom of the heap.

 - Create different time buffers – one specific to the client, and one specific to the team members.